Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Pork Rib Roast Storing and Reheating

-- Storing: Leftover roasted pork rib rack can be stored in the refrigerator, wrapped in foil for up to 3 days.
+- Storing: The leftover roasted pork rib rack can be stored in the refrigerator, wrapped in foil for up to 3 days.
+I like to slice the ribs and store the pork in an airtight container or bag to ensure it doesn’t dry out.

 - Freezing: You can also store leftovers in the freezer stored in a freezer bag for up to 2-3 months.

-- Reheating: Reheat leftover pork roast wrapped in foil in the oven at 325ºF until warmed through.
+- Reheating: Reheat leftover pork roast wrapped in foil in the oven at 325ºF until warmed.
 If frozen, let the pork thaw in the fridge before reheating.
+I don’t recommend microwaving bone-in meat, as it heats unevenly and can result in a searing hot bone and dry meat.

 Side Dishes for Pork Rib Roast